 1. What is an Integrated Dual Degree?

-An integrated dual degree combines both undergraduate and postgraduate studies into a single, continuous program.
+An integrated dual degree means combining both undergraduate and postgraduate studies into a single, continuous program.
 Instead of pursuing a bachelor's and master's separately, students complete both degrees in one streamlined course.

-For example, in an Integrated B.Tech + M.Tech program, students earn both degrees within five years, compared to the traditional six-year timeline (four years for B.Tech + two years for M.Tech).
+For example, in an integrated dual degree means program like B.Tech + M.Tech, students earn both degrees within five years, compared to the traditional six-year timeline (four years for B.Tech + two years for M.Tech).

 Common Integrated Dual Degree Programs: